USS PGM-17: Service

 After her commission, PGM-17 was sent to the Pacific theater and was involved in the Battle of Okinawa.
 During the first days of the battle, PGM-17 spotted and destroyed several Japanese mines with small arms fire.
-On the first day of the ground invasion of Okinawa, on 1 April 1945, PGM-17 shot down a Japanese Aicha "Val" dive bomber.
+On the first day of the ground invasion of Okinawa, on 1 April 1945, PGM-17 shot down a Japanese Aichi "Val" dive bomber.
 PGM-17 spent the month of April and the beginning of May scouting and destroying mines, offering assistance to disabled and damaged ships, running supplies, and fending off kamikaze attacks.

 On 4 May 1945, USS PGM-17 ran aground an uncharted coral reef off the coast of Kouri Jima.
 A salvage tug arrived a few hours later and prepared to tow the ship.
 At first, the hull had no damage, but as high waves caused PGM-17 to relentlessly bash into the reef, it became clear that salvaging the ship was unlikely.
 On 5 May, the captain, Lieutenant Edwin L. Williams Jr. ordered all hands to abandon ship.
 The salvage attempt was abandoned due to rough waters.
 On 7 May 1945, salvage ship USS Deliver (AR-23) began salvaging PGM-17.
 Deliver spent five days pumping water off PGM-17 and patching the hull.
 However, Deliver was called off to assist USS Hugh W. Hadley (DD-774) which had been struck by three kamikaze aircraft.
 It wasn't until two weeks later that LCI-738 began salvaging PGM-17 on 27 May 1945.
 After almost two weeks of salvage work, PGM-17 was finally pulled off the reef on 9 June 1945, spending over a month stranded on the reef.
 Despite heavy kamikaze attacks throughout the region, PMG-17 managed to go the entire time without taking enemy fire.

 On 9 June 1945, USS PGM-17 was towed to the Agono Urn Cove on Zamami Shima where she was grounded on shallow water.
 On 2 July, she was decommissioned and left until October 1945 when she was towed out to deep waters and sunk.